 The Educational Psychology program is relatively small.
 We admit about 16-20 students per year in the fall.
 Students work cooperatively in their courses.
 They spend time in the student lounge collaborating on projects and working on computers provided by the department.
 Faculty offices are nearby and faculty members are accessible.
 A child care center enrolls young children of grad students.
 Some housing is available for grad students.

 A restaurant is open on the top floor with a glass ceiling revealing a view of the Empire State Building located across the street.
 The Graduate Center in located in midtown Manhattan, near Macys and Lord and Taylor department stores, Herald Square, and many other shops and restaurants.
 Penn Station and Grand Central Station are close by for commuters to Connecticut and New Jersey.
 Broadway theaters and museums are within walking distance as well as the NYC Public Library.

-Daisuke Akiba, Eleanor Armour-Thomas, David J. Bearison, Shirley Cohen, Linnea C. Ehri, Shirley Feldmann (Emeritus), Bert Flugman, Dominic Gullo, Penolope Hammrich, Hope Hartmann, Bruce Homer, Helen Leos Epstein Johnson, Beatrice Kachuck (Emeritus), Ellen Mandinach, David Podell, Gaoyin Qian, Hollis Scarborough, Carol Kehr Tittle (Emerita), and Barry J. Zimmerman (Head).
+Daisuke Akiba, Eleanor Armour-Thomas, Peggy Chen, Linnea C. Ehri, (Head, Distinguished Professor), Shirley Feldmann (Emeritus), Bert Flugman, Hope Hartmann (Emerita), Sara Hines, Bruce Homer, Helen Leos Epstein Johnson, Beatrice Kachuck (Emeritus), Mario Kelly, Joan Lucariello, Ellen Mandinach, Gaoyin Qian, Irvin Schonfeld, Carol Kehr Tittle (Emerita), and Barry J. Zimmerman (Emeritus).